drsm79/oscal-view/docs/terms.md

   "additionalProperties": false
 }
 ```
-- **Responsible Party**: A reference to a set of organizations or persons that have responsibility for performing a referenced role relative to the parent context.
+- <a id='profile-responsible_party'>**Responsible Party**</a>: A reference to a set of organizations or persons that have responsibility for performing a referenced role relative to the parent context.
 ```json
 {
   "title": "Responsible Party",